Can a Tenant Leave Before the End of the Contract in the UK?

 b.
 Mutual Agreement with the Landlord

-If there is no break clause, tenants may ask if you’re willing to end the tenancy early by mutual agreement.
-This is known as “surrendering” the tenancy.
+If the tenancy doesn’t include a break clause, tenants can request whether you’re willing to agree to end the tenancy early by mutual agreement.
+This type of tenancy is known as “surrendering” tenancy.

 • Written Agreement: If you agree, formalise the decision in writing to avoid disputes.